jkaewprateep/map_scales_networks/README.md

 ```

+## Priority - Diustance PATH ##

-## Sorted order priority and distance for simple PATH finding, can resolved by AI or perfrom sorting by AI ##
+Sorted order priority and distance for simple PATH finding, can be resolved by AI or perform sorting by AI.

 ```
 def update_DATA( action ):